 GST 100C College Success Seminar 1-0-1

 This course introduces students to the foundations of college success and to the academic environment and community of NHTI.
 Academic advising, assessment of skills and interests, and career and transfer research help students to identify academic and professional goals and support lifelong learning.
 This course is required for all General Studies and Associate in Arts in Liberal Arts majors except for those enrolled in GS 102 Study Strategies or for those planning to apply for experiential credit (see GST 101C below).
-Please see the General Studies department head for the Waiver Policy for this course.
+Please see the General Studies department chair for the Waiver Policy for this course.

 GST 101C Assessment of Prior Learning 1-0-1